 From November through March, check trees; scrape and destroy egg masses.

 Once the insects hatch, from April to June, the best options are squishing them or using chemical sprays.
 Always consult a professional tree expert for advice before taking any steps to spray or have a tree injected.

-While certain counties in NJ have had a high number of sightings, reporting sightings of spotted lanternflies can help with managing the pest.
+Reporting sightings of spotted lanternflies can help with managing the pest.
 Sightings of the insect are recorded in a database and assessed to see if treatment is needed in certain areas.
-Certain counties in New Jersey have a high number of spotted lanternflies and are considered “quarantine” counties.
-Sightings in the following quarantine counties do not need to be reported, for a list click here.
-At this time Essex County is not listed as a quarantine county.
+Certain counties in New Jersey have a high number of spotted lanternflies, however, these pests are now found throughout the state.